AsmaaMahmoudSaeed/Log_prediction_web_app/README.md

 5.  **Run the App**: Start the Streamlit server:

     ``` bash
-    streamlit run app.py
+    streamlit run log_prediction_app.py
     ```

-    Open your browser at `http://localhost:8501` to access the app.
+    Open your browser  to access the app.

 ------------------------------------------------------------------------